maxusify/maxusify/README.md

 My name is Michał - just a curious guy with huge interest in programming and IT in general.
 Currently, working on some personal projects and learning new stuff!

 **What I love:**
-- All things related to JavaScript and programming.
+- All things related to coding and creating software.
 - Optimizing stuff, making something more effective and prettier.
 - Creating things and care about them.

 **Currently gaining knowledge about:**
-- Java
 - Rust
 - Godot Game Engine
+- Frontend frameworks and libraries

 **Technologies, programming languages and stuff that I already know:**
-- Python with Django
+- Python (Django)
-- JavaScript with Node
+- JavaScript with Node (React, Express, Prisma, Chakra-UI)
 - Responsive Web Design
+- C/C++ language
-- C language.
+- GNU/Linux environment

 **What I would like to know:**
 - More about cybersecurity